Justification means our declared righteousness before God, made possible by Christ’s death and resurrection for us.

 and to rise again for our justification:

-grant us so to put away the leaven of malice and wickedness
+grant us so to put away the yeast of malice and wickedness